THE BOOK OF SECOND CORINTHIANS,

 The Moral Law was never a type or a shadow.
 It existed before man’s creation (else Satan did not sin; see 1Jo.
 3:8), and will endure as long as God’s throne remains.
 God could not change nor alter one precept of His Law in order to save man, or else Christ need not to have been sacrificed; for the Law of God is the foundation of His government.
 The glory of Christ is revealed in the Law.
 The obvious reason is because God’s Law is nothing more than a transcript of His character.
 It is unchangeable, unalterable, infinite and eternal.
 In order for man to be saved, and for the honor of the Law to be maintained, it was necessary for the Son of God to offer Himself as a Sacrifice for sin.

 Christ’s death shows the immutability of His Law.
 Man was to be placed where he could keep God’s Law and be accepted through the merits of the Redeemer.
 And by His Sacrifice, “glory” was shed upon the Law of God.
-Then the “glory” of that which is NOT to be “done away,” verse 11, i.e., God’s Law of Ten Commandments, His standard of righteousness, was plainly seen by all who saw to the end of that which WAS “done away,” verse 7, the Ceremonial Law, given to Moses, who represents the sacrificial system of Law.
+Then the “glory” of that which is NOT to be “done away,” verse 11, i.e., God’s Law of Ten Commandments, His standard of righteousness, was plainly seen by all who saw to the end of that which WAS “done away,” verse 7, the Law on tables of stone instead of tables of one’s heart.

 3:18: “glory” = “The glory mentioned is character, and by faith we become changed from character to character.”
 ST, April 17, 1893, paragraph 11 (3ST:33); 4ST:112.